-As a business decision, maybe it’s wise for them to do it this way as it forces you to call so that they can try to keep you as a customer.
+As a business decision, maybe it’s wise for them to do it this way as it forces you to call so that they can try to keep you using the green light debit card.

 I still say it’s a bad move for the Greenlight customer service team.

 I had already found Step before I called to cancel our Greenlight account.

 They tried to offer me up to three months of the service for free to stay with them.

 I went ahead and canceled.

 But whatever route you choose for you’re child’s debit card, there are plenty of great choices out there in the marketplace.